Call for speakers

 - For tutorial proposals: hardware installation, materials, and/or downloads attendees will need in advance

-- Speaker(s): biography and hi-res headshot (minimum 1400 pixels wide; required)
+- Speaker(s): biography and hi-res headshot (minimum 1400 pixels wide; required).
+Check out our guidelines for capturing a great portrait.

 - Prerequisite knowledge and/or requirements needed by attendees